Thank you for your response

 The Quarterly Return Filing and Monthly Payment of Taxes (QRMP) Scheme was introduced by the CBIC from 1st January 2021, to help small taxpayers by way of reducing their compliance burden.
 The article covers the process of tax payment to be made for the first two months of the quarter by these taxpayers filing quarterly GSTR-3B.

 All registered persons under the QRMP scheme should pay the tax due in each of the first two months of the quarter by the 25th of the next month in that quarter.
-For example, the tax due for the month of January 2021 should be deposited by 25th February 2021.
+For example, the tax due for the month of February 2021 (Month 2) should be deposited by 25th March 2021.

 Registered persons can make payments for the first two months of the quarter by using either of the following methods: